In Pursuit of Greed

-In Pursuit of Greed (also known as Assassinators) is a science fiction-themed first-person shooter (FPS) video game released in 1995 for DOS, developed by Mind Shear Software and published by Softdisk.
+In Pursuit of Greed (also known as Assassinators) is a science fiction-themed first-person shooter video game released in 1995 for MS-DOS, It was developed by Mind Shear Software and published by Softdisk.

 Release

 After Mind Shear Software's release of Ironseed in 1994, Softdisk Publishing reached out to them with the suggestion that they take advantage of the pre-alpha Doom code that Softdisk had access to in order to create a shooter, in the hopes of capitalizing on the popularity of Doom.
 This was Id's Raven engine, licensed to Raven Software for their 1993 game ShadowCaster.
 Mind Shear agreed enthusiastically, expecting that they would be working on a nearly complete Doom engine.
 Only after contracts were signed and development was underway did they discover just how buggy and incomplete the codebase was.
 Problems with lag, jerky animation, and slow rendering plagued the project right up until a significantly delayed release.

 The game was re-released under the name Assassinators by Memorex Software in 1998.

 The game and its source code were released as non-commercial freeware by the programmer around 2014.